sverzegnassi/coreapps-doc-test/CONTRIBUTING.md

 All the front-end software used in Ubuntu Touch uses Qt and QtQuick frameworks.
 QtQuick allows us to leverage OpenGL performances while designing a responsive and adaptive GUI.
 Therefore a large part of the Ubuntu Touch software is written in C++, QML (Qt Modeling Language), and JavaScript.

 At the top of that, we support the Ubuntu UI Toolkit library, an extension to QML that enables more powerful responsive features.
-It also enable our set of applications to seamlessly scale across multiple form factors - from smartphones to desktops.
+It also enables our set of applications to seamlessly scale across multiple form factors - from smartphones to desktops.

 As part of our work on Ubuntu Touch 16.04, we're also planning to migrate our apps to QtQuick Controls 2, which provides better performances.